neuro4ml/neuro4ml.github.io/Week_1/3-Abstract_Models.md

 ```

 We can see that this gives a better approximation of the shape.
-There’s more that can be done here if you want, for example modelling changes in conductance rather than current, but we’ll get back to that next week.
+There's more that can be done here if you want, for example modelling changes in conductance rather than current, but we'll get back to that next week.

 ## Spike frequency adaptation

-If you feed a regular series of spikes into an LIF neuron (without any noise) you’ll see that the time between spikes is always the same.
+If you feed a regular series of spikes into an LIF neuron (without any noise) you'll see that the time between spikes is always the same.
 It has to be because the differential equation is memoryless and resets after each spike.

 However, real neurons have a memory of their recent activity.
-[Here](#memory) are some recordings from the [Allen Institute cell types database](https://celltypes.brain-map.org/data) that we’ll be coming back to later in the course.
+[Here](#memory) are some recordings from the [Allen Institute cell types database](https://celltypes.brain-map.org/data) that we'll be coming back to later in the course.

 ```{figure} figures/spikefreq.png
 :label: memory